 If your mortgage payments are a hardship during cancer treatment, contact your lender as soon as you can to avoid foreclosure.
 They may be willing to work with you.
 Relief may come in the form of more flexible payment terms – that you’ll have to agree and adhere to – or as actual relief from some of your obligations.
 Being proactive and discussing your situation may unlock options you didn’t realize you had.
 Government agencies and policies are designed to help people stay in their homes and avoid foreclosure if possible.

-Your lender might agree to lower or suspend your payments for a certain period, such as while you can't work because of treatment.
+Your lender might agree to lower, suspend or postpone your loan payments for a certain period, such as while you can't work because of treatment.
 You might have to pay back a lump sum when your payments resume, so make sure you agree to a plan you can manage when your income resumes.

 Unlike forbearance, which provides temporary relief, a loan modification makes structural revisions to your mortgage terms.
 You might be able to get a lower interest rate or add time to the term, or even lower the total loan amount.